RakhithJK/PHPMailer-wiki/Troubleshooting.md

 require 'class.phpmailer.php';
 ```

-If you do only that, **SMTP sending will fail**.
+If you do only that, **SMTP sending will fail** with a `Class 'SMTP' not found` error.
 You need to either explicitly include the `class.smtp.php` file, or use the recommended approach of using the supplied autoloader, like this:

 ```php
 require 'PHPMailerAutoload.php';